-Access to a digital camera is DESIRABLE but not essential
+Access to a digital camera is DESIRABLE

 This GCSE course provides pupils with excellent opportunities to realise their creative potential through photography.
 They will explore how feelings, ideas and meanings are conveyed and interpreted in images.

 HOW DOES ART AND DESIGN: PHOTOGRAPHY HELP A PUPIL FOR FUTURE COURSES AND CAREERS?